git-annex private data exfiltration to compromised remote

 annex.security.allowed-ip-addresses

-, can relax this security
+, can relax this

-is kept private and so the attack does not apply.
+repository is kept private and so the attack does not apply.

 Impact on external special remotes